igorfv/OriginFinancial/README.md

 Test the affected files with `pnpm test` or everything with `pnpm run test-ci`

-Lint runs everytime you commit but you can run it manually to check the affected files with `pnpm lint` or everything with `pnpm run lint-ci`
+Lint runs every time you commit but you can run it manually to check the affected files with `pnpm lint` or everything with `pnpm run lint-ci`

 Build with `pnpm build`